ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

        output = srv.send_command("CREATE,1")
        assert "Created 1" in output

-Note that this test only validates the command ``"CREATE,1"`` has been received, executed, and sent back to the client.
-It does not validate all commands, but nor is it necessary to do this unless there are edge cases (e.g. characters that cannot be streamed or dealing with long running commands).
+Note that this test only validates that the command ``"CREATE,1"`` has been received, executed, and sent back to the client.
+It does not validate all commands, but doing this is necessary only if there are edge cases, which include characters that cannot be streamed or using long-running commands.

 Testing Framework